International Legal Technology Association & Institute for the Future of Law Practice

-Adriana De Marco is the Director, Knowledge Management, Education & Innovation in the Toronto office.
-In this role, she leads and manages complex projects and operational aspects of the firm’s knowledge management program, innovation initiatives, and library services.
-Working in collaboration with key stakeholders, she tracks and implements technology solutions and processes to improve efficiency and productivity.
-She oversees the firm’s extensive precedent, legal research, and knowledge collection, providing guidance to practice groups with respect to best practices for collecting, managing and accessing content.
-Adriana also works with our other offices on firmwide knowledge and innovation projects.
+Adriana De Marco is the Director, Knowledge Management, Education & Innovation in the Toronto office of Stikeman Elliott LLP.
+In this role, she leads and manages complex projects and operational aspects of the firm’s knowledge management program, legal education program, innovation initiatives, and library services.
+Adriana oversees the firm's extensive knowledge collection, and working in collaboration with key stakeholders, she tracks and implements technology solutions and processes to improve efficiency and productivity.
+Before moving into KM, Adriana was a partner at a large national law firm where she practiced civil litigation for 15 years.

 Dave DiCicco Senior Director of Product Management

 Dave DiCicco is a Senior Director of Product Management for API Integration and Lexis for Microsoft Office.
 He has been with LexisNexis for 20 years.
 Dave is a graduate of the University of Dayton School of Law and 2020 Fastcase 50 Award winner.

 Author of the book “Knowledge Management for Lawyers,” published by the American Bar Association (www.KMforLawyers.com), Patrick DiDomenico has been in the legal innovation and knowledge management industry since 2005.
 He is the recipient of the 2013 International Legal Technology Association (ILTA) Knowledge Management Professional of the Year Award.
 Before his knowledge management career, Patrick was a practicing litigation attorney for more than eight years.